 Enterprise funds - These funds are used to account for those operations (1) that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the cost (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (2) where the governing body has decided that a periodic determination of revenues earned, expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purpose.
-The Utility Fund is used to account for the Town's stormwater activities.
+The Utility Fund is used to account for water and refuse system, and the Stormwater Fund is used to account for the Town's stormwater activities.